SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 - **ID:** Unique device ID.
 The value must be a hexadecimal number.
 - **PAC:** Porting authorization code for your device.
 The value must be a hexadecimal number.
 - **Contract:** Choose your desired contract.
-- **Device type:** Select your desired device type from the drop-down list.
+- **Device protocol:** Select your desired device protocol from the drop-down list.
 - **Product certificate key:** This key can be located in *https://partners.sigfox.com/*.
 Navigate to your device and copy the certificate key.

 **Info:** The term "Device type" is used both by Sigfox and Cumulocity, but with different meaning.
 In Sigfox, a device type specifies how to route data from devices.
 In Cumulocity, a device type describes the data that is sent by devices of a particular type.